matheu5-neve5/matheu5-neve5/README.md

 - ⚡ Fun fact: I was supposed to be a lawyer 😜

-- 🌱 I’m currently learning Python, Flask-SQL, AWS, and improving my learns about React
+- 🌱 I’m currently learning Python, Flask-SQL, AWS Cloud Computing, and improving my learns about React

 <br>